 In 2011, Natalie combined her passion for food advocacy with storytelling and community connection.
 While working at Wicked Delicate Films for the creators of the documentary King Corn (PBS Independent Lens, 2008) and founders of FoodCorps, she organized the inaugural launch of the film-inspired national fleet of 20+ Truck Farms and corresponding annual school garden contest, managed press for the South by Southwest film The City Dark, and researched for Jennifer 8 Lee's short documentary, The Search for General Tso.

 Since 2013, Natalie has been a professor of the core classes in the Sustainable Food Systems program at Mesa Community College, teaching a range of courses from Food and Culture to Organic Foods Production to Sustainable Cooking.
 She serves on the board for Slow Food Phoenix, the Arizona Wine Grower’s Association, and is a proud member of the Association for the Study of Food and Society.
-Her writings have been featured in popular publications such as Edible Phoenix and AZ Wine Lifestyle, and as conservation success stories for the annual Chef's Collaborative conference.
-She often coordinates events or leads discussions on food and place, storytelling and narrative, and food systems.
+Her writings have been featured in popular publications such as Edible Phoenix and Gastronomica, and as conservation success stories for the annual Chef's Collaborative conference.
+She often coordinates events or leads discussions on food and place and food systems.
 Her education and interests in food’s role in shaping our history and culture have taken her to Belgium, France, Greece, across Italy, Spain and into Morocco.
-She is an invited member of Les Dames d'Escoffier International and lives in the southwestern United States with her husband where she coordinates Arizona State University’s Prepped program and is finalizing her book Beans: A Global History as a part of the Edible Series (Reaktion Books: UK and University of Chicago Press: USA).
+She is an invited member of Les Dames d'Escoffier International and lives in the southwestern United States with her husband where she coordinates Arizona State University’s Prepped program and is finalizing her book Beans: A Global History as a part of the Edible Series (Reaktion Books: UK and University of Chicago Press: USA 2020).